Hello bookworms!! Are you looking for something new to fill that Harry Potter ‘magic school’ series void in your life??

 Nevermoor – Jessica Townsend

 But Nevermoor does something different.
 It teaches love and understanding.
 Mog’s benefactor might be a bit distracted at times, but he is never abusive.
-There might be a mean teacher or student, but they are dealt with and the reader sees the life lesson that Mog is taught.
-There is more good and diversity in this story in the two books currently released, than there are in the entire seven books of HP.
+There might be a mean teacher or student, but they are dealt with in that book, and the reader sees the life lesson that Mog is taught.
+There is more ‘good’ and diversity in this story in the two books currently released, than there are in the entire seven books of HP.

 Percy Jackson – Rick Riordan

-To be fair, I have still only read The Lightning Thief, which is book one (of five) in the series.
+To be fair, at this point in time, I have still only read The Lightning Thief, which is book one (of five) in the series.
 However, I would recommend this series based on a Rick Riordan tweet.
-While this series is probably less ‘magical school’ and more ‘magical summer camp’, I still think this it fits here.
+While the Percy Jackson series is probably less ‘magical school’ and more ‘magical summer camp’, I still think the series fits here.

 Simon Snow – Rainbow Rowell

 Yes, yes.
-I know this started off as a Drarry-type-fanfic in another book by Rowell (Fangirl, which you should totally read first).
-But Carry On has become its own thing in my mind.
-Because it’s better.
+I know this started off as a Drarry-type fanfic in another book by Rowell (Fangirl, which you should totally read first).
+But Carry On has become its own thing.
+Not just for me, but for anyone who has read the books.
+Mostly, because it’s better than HP anyway.

 To be entirely fair, they’re really only at school for the first book, and even then they’re barely AT the school.
-But it does also tick off the ‘chosen one’ trope as well.
-Plus it’s fun and it’s gay and it’s got mixed race main characters, which already puts it light years ahead of HP in terms of diversity, that and the two main characters are gay.
+But it does also tick off the ‘chosen one’ trope.
+Plus it’s fun and it’s gay and it’s got mixed race main characters, which already puts it light years ahead of HP in terms of diversity.
+The flip side, of course, is that it’s not own voices.
+BUT, it also doesn’t go down the fetishisation path that a lot of non-own voices m/m romances do.

-It is highly likely that I’ll talk about this book for the chosen one’ trope post as well because it has this extra element that I think is really clever (and it makes more sense to talk about it then – but if I don’t mention it now everyone will be all “but what about Watford?!!”).
+It is highly likely that I’ll talk about this book for the ‘chosen one’ trope post as well because it has this extra element that I think is really clever.
+(I know it makes more sense to talk about it then – but if I don’t mention it now everyone will be all “but what about Watford?!!”).
 Also, I might be dying on the inside for book three.

 The Crowns of Croswald – D. E. Night

 I genuinely loved The Crowns of Croswald.
 And, just like Nevermoor, it felt a little bit like a new HP anyway (but better).
-Because I’m not sure how well known this series is, I’ll give you a mini synopsis:
+Because I’m not sure how well known this series is (it IS self-published by the author), I’ll give you a mini synopsis (no judgement — I wrote this):

 Vampire Academy – Richelle Mead

-Ok, so it’s not quite ‘magic school’, but Vampire Academy definitely doesn’t have a normal high school!!
+It’s probably not what you think of when you think ‘magic school’, but Vampire Academy definitely does fit!!
 Also, please don’t judge this series from the movie (the movie… wasn’t great… but I also didn’t hate it?!!).

 Plus there’s heaps of awesome found family bits in this series.